Antichains for Concurrent Parameterized Games: Introduction

 We first characterize the winning positions for Eve in the knowledge game as the least fixed-point of a monotone function on the lattice of antichains on knowledges.
-This fixed-point characterization is not effective, so that we then turn it into two concrete algorithms: the first one exploits that only finitely many knowledge sets are relevant to derive an effective fixed-point computation in a finite lattice; the second one takes an operational viewpoint to compute iteratively the winning region.
-A non-trivial contribution consists in proving that these two algorithms indeed compute the winning region (implying also the termination of the second one).
+We turn this non-effective fixed-point characterization into two algorithms: the first one exploits that only finitely many knowledge sets are relevant, making it possible to compute in a finite lattice; the second one takes an operational viewpoint to compute iteratively the winning region.
+A non-trivial contribution consists in proving that these two algorithms indeed compute the winning region.
+Importantly, our new algorithms do more than the aforementioned DFS algorithm, as the latter decides whether Eve has a winning strategy from a fixed initial vertex, while we determine every position from which Eve can win.

-Notably, in contrast to the above-described DFS-algorithm, our two algorithms based antichains not only decide whether Eve has a winning strategy independently of the number of her opponents, but also compute the winning region.
-Informally, they provide the minimal information she needs to win from any initial vertex.